wuhuaping/lbry-web-ui/README.md

+# THIS REPO IS NOW BEING DIRECTLY MANAGED BY THE [lbry-app](https://github.com/lbryio/lbry-app) REPO.
+THIS REPO MAY DISAPPEAR AT ANY TIME.

 # LBRY Web User Interface

 This is the web-based frontend for the LBRY network.
 It is automatically installed when a user installs [LBRY](https://github.com/lbryio/lbry).